 - Method of refund - money back, exchange, or other

 - Who pays return shipping

 - How many days the buyer has to return the item (14, 30, or 60)

 - If the item must be in original condition

-Also protect yourself against the old switcheroo.
+Also, protect yourself against the old switcheroo.
 In this scam, a buyer will purchase an item on eBay, let's say a new Coach handbag.
 After receiving the item, she will claim she wants to return it and send back a different Coach handbag - maybe an older one, or a fake.
 When selling expensive items, always post photos of serial numbers, RN numbers, part numbers, or other identifying information.
 With fragrances, always photograph the amount of liquid in the bottle.
-Be careful selling these types of items:
+Be careful when selling these types of items:

 Some sellers have restored to using Tyvek paper event wristbands on clothing, in a prominent place, and stating the item must be returned with the bracelet intact.
 They place the bracelet in such a manner so that if the garment is worn, the bracelet will be visible (and look really tacky).
 Tyvek wristbands only cost a few pennies each when purchased in bulk.

 Buyers can claim expensive items are fake and ask for a refund.
 You can prevent this from happening by providing COAs (Certificates of Authenticity).
 Designer items including handbags, sunglasses, some clothing, shoes, and blue jeans are good candidates for an authenticity check.
 You can use a service like Authenticate First.
 Simply email photos of the item to the service and their experts can examine the photos to see if the item is real or fake. eBay also provides a list of authentication services for these specialty items: